 Tryouts are important to see how people bring your character to life.
 Anyone can say they can dance or act, but tryouts will put them to the test.
 A tryout also allows you to compare the performers head-to-head and see who conveys your mascot character the best.

 During the tryout, you will also want to test for improvisational skills.
 Many different things can go wrong during a mascot performance, so your performer must adapt and handle situations on the spot.
 Examples may include; a child grabbing at the mascot’s head, a shoe falling off, or the mascot running into a wall.

 MASCOT TIP: Develop a personality for your mascot before the tryouts so you can refer to it throughout.

 Make sure the performers you choose will be available for all the events you plan to have your mascot attend.
 If you plan to have your mascot extremely involved in the community, you should probably consider having a back-up or two.

 Having your mascot performer(s) in the costume on a consistent basis will allow them to get used to making the movements and gestures that bring the character to life.
-In addition, they will learn how to adapt to different situations and crowds that they will experience.
+In addition, they will learn how to adapt to different crowds and situations that they will experience.

-MASCOT TIP: While looking for a performer, make sure you also have a mascot escort to be with your performer at events.
-The mascot escort will keep your mascot safe by dealing with the audience, helping them walk, carrying giveaway items, giving them breaks, taking pictures, etc.
+MASCOT TIP: While looking for a performer, make sure you also have a mascot handler to be with your performer at events.
+The mascot handler will keep your mascot safe by dealing with the audience.
+They can also help the mascot walk, carry giveaway items, schedule breaks, and organize photo-ops.

 It can sometimes be difficult to find a mascot performer that meets all these qualifications.
 You may have to make some compromises, and decide what qualities are most important for your mascot and mascot performer.

 After you have chosen your performer, have them watch this instructional video on how to perform in a mascot costume.
-It will give some tips on how to show certain emotions and the dos and don'ts of performing as a mascot character.
+It will give some tips on how to show certain emotions and tips on things to avoid while in costume.